ninajhun/learningfuze-assessment/README.md

 # ES6 - Move over Var: Let and Const are now in town

+# Overview
+ - Let and Const were introduced in ES6 to avoid some common pitfalls of Var declarations.

+Var, Let, and Const vary in the following:
+1. scope
+2. ability to be redeclared and updated
+3. hoisting

 ## 1: A Review of Var

 ### What is Scope?